 Welcome to the 384th Bombardment Group Museum

-Our museum is dedicated to preserving the stories of the brave American airmen who flew from RAF Grafton Underwood, facing immense challenges in the skies over Europe.
+Our Museum is dedicated to preserving the stories of the brave American airmen and those that made their missions possible who flew from RAF Grafton Underwood, facing immense challenges in the skies over Europe.
 Through historical exhibits, personal accounts, and wartime artifacts, we honor their sacrifice, dedication, and the deep bond forged between the U.S. and the United Kingdom.

 Whether you’re a history enthusiast, a veteran’s family member, or someone discovering the story for the first time, we invite you to explore the heroism, resilience, and contributions of the 384th Bombardment Group.